phetsims/natural-selection/doc/implementation-notes.md

 This section provides a quick overview of the view.

 The main view class is [NaturalSelectionScreenView](https://github.com/phetsims/natural-selection/blob/master/js/common/view/NaturalSelectionScreenView.js).
-It is used by both screens, and simply hides genes and environmental factors that are not relevant for the _Intro_ (see options in [IntroScreenView](https://github.com/phetsims/natural-selection/blob/master/js/intro/view/IntroScreenView.js)).
+It is used by both screens, and simply hides genes and environmental factors that are not relevant for the _Intro_ screen (see options in [IntroScreenView](https://github.com/phetsims/natural-selection/blob/master/js/intro/view/IntroScreenView.js)).

 [GenerationClockNode](https://github.com/phetsims/natural-selection/blob/master/js/common/view/GenerationClockNode.js) displays the generation clock.
 It appears at the top-center of the UI.
 When environmental factors are enabled, the clock reveals color-coded "slices" that show when those environmental factors will be applied.